SLMNFFT/JackSlim/README.md

 # JackSlim
-Phyton Script that convert a CSV datei to ARRF Format
+Phyton Script that convert a .CSV (Comma separated value)datei to .arrf Format

 Ubuntu users:
 First, make sure you have the required libraries installed: